Personal Giving Mission Statement

 The learner will:

-- describe the purpose of mission statements for organizations and design a personal mission statement supporting philanthropy.
+- describe the purpose of mission statements and write one for their own purpose.

 Strand PHIL.II Philanthropy and Civil Society